chef/chef-web-docs/chef_master/source/resource_common.rst

 -----------------------------------------------------
 .. tag resources_common_guards_attributes

-The following properties can be used to define a guard that is evaluated during the execution phase of the chef-client run:
+The following properties can be used to define a guard that is evaluated during the execution phase of the Chef Infra Client run:

 ``not_if``
   Prevent a resource from executing when the condition returns ``true``.